Skip to main content

 Here are some documentation types you may have:

-• Technical: Includes detailed information about a product’s design and is typically used internally by the development/ engineering team.
-It may have code examples, troubleshooting guides, and schematics.
+• Technical: Includes detailed information about a product’s design and is typically used internally by the development/engineering team.
+It may include source code, troubleshooting guides, and schematics.
 Some documentation may be suited to technical support or customers experiencing technical issues.

 • User: Tends to be external and customer-facing items, including user manuals, quick start guides, FAQs and tutorials.

-• Project: This records the planning, execution, and results of a project to ensure transparency, accountability, and future reference, consisting of project plans, reports, schedules, and documentation of project scope and objectives.
+• Project: This records the planning, execution, and results of a project to ensure transparency and accountability.
+It also helps teams stay aligned and track progress with project plans, reports, schedules, and documentation of a project’s scope.

-• Legal: Contains essential information, such as contracts, agreements, and licences with customers and suppliers.
+• Legal: This contains essential information, such as contracts, agreements, and licences with customers and suppliers.

-• Compliance: Crucial for any business wanting to stay on the right side of legislation, including details of policies, procedures, and audit reports to demonstrate adherence to standards.
+• Compliance: Crucial for any business wanting to stay on the right side of legislation, this includes details of policies, procedures, and audit reports to show adherence to standards.

-• Training: Provides training materials for employees or users, encompassing training manuals, videos, and interactive modules for skill development, usually most often used during onboarding.
+• Training: This provides training materials for employees or users, and includes training manuals, videos, and interactive modules for skill development.
+It’s most often used during onboarding.

 There are many reasons why documentation matters, but here are three:

-• It encourages employees to access information independently, fostering self-sufficiency.
+• It encourages employees/customers to access information independently, which improves self-sufficiency and reduces the strain on support teams.

 • It promotes quality control by setting clear standards and procedures, ensuring that teams meet quality benchmarks.